Your homepage is the page that displays when you first visit your site. You can set any type of page on your site as your homepage.

 Sometimes editing a template preview and switching templates leads to issues with homepages.

 If you’re previewing a template, you may have set a new homepage while editing your preview template and then deleted the page set as the homepage on your live site.
 Or, you might have installed a new template without setting a new homepage.

 2. Your homepage is disabled

 Check if your homepage is disabled by opening the Pages panel.
-The homepage has a house icon next to it.
-If the page title next to the house icon is light grey instead of black, it’s disabled and causing the error message to appear.
+If the page title next to the home icon is light gray instead of black, it’s disabled and causing the error message to appear.